 Some Usual Triggers and Reactions

-- Other sounds related to people: Sniffing, yawning, snoring, burping, farting, grinding teeth, heavy breathing, gargling, spitting – when they are repetitive.
+Other sounds related to people: Sniffing, yawning, snoring, burping, farting, grinding teeth, heavy breathing, gargling, spitting – especially when they are repetitive.

 In addition to some sounds that affect me, some people also mention being triggered by someone’s voice, their accent or pronunciation.
 I have not yet found a voice or accent that bothers me but sometimes there are words which make me say “stop uttering that word!”
 I once saw a movie where a character kept repeating the word ‘gurl’ in a particular way during a scene.
 I couldn’t tolerate it.

-The most common reactions to a trigger sound are anger, rage, disgust, and discomfort.
+The most common reactions to a trigger sound are discomfort, disgust, anger, and rage.
 These sounds also cause anxiety, nervousness, sweating, and increased heartbeats.

 After noticing the trigger sound, my first reaction is to find the source of that sound — the person munching on chips, for example.
 Then comes rage mixed with thoughts followed by the urge of finding the best way to avoid the discomforting sound.
 When leaving the place, wearing headphones etc. is not an option, you keep boiling inside and suffer.